Kubi (film)

 Kubi (首) is a 2023 Japanese historical samurai film written, directed, produced and edited by Takeshi Kitano, who also stars as Hashiba Hideyoshi (Toyotomi Hideyoshi).
 The film is based on the novel of the same name, which was released in 2019 and written by Kitano.
 The film depicts the historical event of the Honnō-ji incident, which took place in the Sengoku period in 1582.
 Kadokawa Corporation produced the film and co-distributed it in Japan with Toho.
 The film also stars Hidetoshi Nishijima as Akechi Mitsuhide, Ryo Kase as Oda Nobunaga, Tadanobu Asano as Kuroda Kanbei, Jun Soejima as Yasuke and Nao Omori as Hashiba Hidenaga.

-It had its world premiere in the Cannes Premiere section at the 76th Cannes Film Festival on 23 May 2023.
+Kubi premiered in the Cannes Premiere section at the 76th Cannes Film Festival on 23 May 2023.
 It was released in Japan on 23 November 2023.

 Synopsis

 The timeline of the film covers events from the Siege of Arioka castle in 1579, leading to the Honno-ji Incident and the immediate aftermath of the Battle of Yamazaki in 1582.

 The narrative of the film alleges the central role played by interpersonal homosexual relationships across the officer corps of Oda Nobunaga.
 Nobunaga utilizes his overlordship and maintenance of sexual domination across his generals (most notably Araki Murashige and Akechi Mitsuhide) as his means of intimidating them into loyalty.
 Nobunaga further dangles the promise of succession to who amongst his generals conquers the most territory for him (alleging that his son Nobutada is incompetent)--while secretly scheming to eliminate the generals and allies who pose the most threat to him (such as Tokugawa Ieyasu and Hashiba Hideyoshi).
 Murashige, seemingly driven by paranoia and jealousy against Nobunaga's caprices, launched his revolt against Nobunaga (and quickly defeated).
 Nobunaga, in turn, tasks Mitsuhide to capture and execute Murashige.

 However, it is revealed that Murashige and Mitsuhide are in a separate homosexual relationship of their own, and Mitsuhide hides Murashige as he slowly plans his revolt against Nobunaga.
 Hideyoshi, pointedly the only person in Nobunaga's officer class with no sexual ties to Nobunaga, presents himself as deferential and harmless as possible to both Nobunaga and Ieyasu.
 In secret, he gathers intelligence against everyone to leverage his position against his allies and enemies.
 He utilizes this through his ties to unaffiliated ninja clans, peasant recruits, and the auspices of Sen no Rikyu.